mitander/membank/docs/ASSERTION_GUIDELINES.md

 ## 4. Performance Specification

-*   **Debug Build Overhead**: A performance reduction of 10-20% for comprehensive validation is acceptable.
+*   **Debug Build Overhead**: A performance reduction of 10-20% for validation is acceptable.
 Assertions should not be placed in tight, performance-critical loops.
 *   **Release Build Overhead**: The target performance overhead from assertions is **<1%**.
 Debug assertions must be no-ops.
 Fatal assertions are acceptable as they only execute on unrecoverable error paths.
 Validation is performed by the benchmark regression suite in CI.